jcrist/jcrist.github.io-source/content/dask_searchcv.md

 Author: Jim Crist
 Summary: A new library for distributed hyperparameter optimization

+## Summary

+We introduce [a new library](http://dask-searchcv.readthedocs.io) for doing distributed hyperparameter optimization with Scikit-Learn estimators.
+We compare it to the existing Scikit-Learn implementations, and discuss when it may be useful compared to other approaches.

+## Introduction

 Last summer I spent some time experimenting with combining [dask](http://dask.pydata.org/en/latest/) and [scikit-learn](http://scikit-learn.org/stable/) (chronicled in this